karausen/Data205---2025-1/README.md

 # Data205---2025-1

 This is my capstone project for the class took in spring 2025 at Montgomery College.
 The project is a partnership between the City of Rockville and the college.
 The city of rockville gained a grant from the federal government to build a pedestrian bridge crossing the metro tracks in the area of twinbrook station.
 The project presented by them was, a explanation on the better way/location to put the bridge on.
+And more exploration on the situation the benefits it can bring.

 # Exploring the problem: urbanization in the USA